Merger control

 Possible control even under the thresholds: use of Article 22

-This new approach, which gives full scope to this mechanism, is a response to the requests expressed in particular by the French Autorité to more effectively mobilise the merger control tool at the European level.
+The new approach, which is part of a revised interpretation of Article 22, is a response to the requests expressed – in particular by the Autorité – to more effectively mobilise the merger control tool at the European level.

-The aim is to better control acquisitions of innovative companies in the fields of the digital economy, health or biotech, which can consolidate the market power of already powerful companies or significantly affect competition in the markets concerned.
+The aim is to better control acquisitions of innovative companies in the digital economy, health and biotech fields, which can consolidate the market power of already powerful companies or significantly affect competition in the markets concerned.

 What different outcomes are possible?

-At the end of its review, the Autorité can take 3 decisions:
+At the end of its review, the Autorité can take three decisions:

-The parties to the transaction must await the Autorité’s final decision.
+The parties to the transaction must await the final decision of the Autorité.
 If they start the merger before the Autorité gives the green light (behaviour known as “gun jumping”), they risk a fine.
-This happened in 2016, when the Altice group was fined for gun jumping on two transactions (acquisition of SFR and of Virgin Mobile).
+This is what happened in 2016, when the Altice group was fined for gun jumping on two transactions (acquisition of SFR and of Virgin Mobile).

 Different categories